rovast/awesome-stars/README.md

 *   [astaxie/build-web-application-with-golang](https://github.com/astaxie/build-web-application-with-golang) - A golang ebook intro how to build a web with golang
 *   [refraction-networking/utls](https://github.com/refraction-networking/utls) -  Fork of the Go standard TLS library, providing low-level access to the ClientHello for mimicry purposes.
 *   [v2ray/v2ray-core](https://github.com/v2ray/v2ray-core) - A platform for building proxies to bypass network restrictions.
-*   [gitsrc/vmess-client](https://github.com/gitsrc/vmess-client) - client for vmess protocol.【Low memory size, can be used in embedded devices (eg : IOS) 】
 *   [beego/beego](https://github.com/beego/beego) - beego is an open-source, high-performance web framework for the Go programming language.
 *   [unknwon/the-way-to-go\_ZH\_CN](https://github.com/unknwon/the-way-to-go_ZH_CN) - 《The Way to Go》中文译本，中文正式名《Go 入门指南》
 *   [avelino/awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software